AlainDlcTVOP/Python-Core/README.md

 Lectures: 201
 Video: 8.5 total hours

--Master the Features of Python Language
+- Master the Features of Python Language
--Learn various simple types as well as collection types -Define logic using conditional statements ,looping constructs -Use the different types of operators
+- Learn various simple types as well as collection types
+- Define logic using conditional statements ,looping constructs -Use the different types of operators
 -See the input and output functions in action
 -Pass Command line arguments